Here’s another homage/parody cover of mine for CAPA-Alpha, done around the

-Early this year I wrote about some of the most popular search terms that lead people to Blam's Blog and shortly thereafter shared some of the weirder ones.
-It's time to share some more.
+Early this year I wrote about the most popular search terms that lead people to Blam’s Blog and shortly thereafter shared some of the weirder ones.
+It’s time to share again.

-As I said then, I started checking my Stats page randomly throughout the day after getting consistent chuckles from the kind of off-the-wall phrases that you only see in the Stats page's Traffic Sources section fleetingly, usually in the "Now" view, by dint of their very strangeness; things get more normal in the "Daily" view as a search term will have to be entered multiple times to rank as one of the ten strings logged there at any given moment, and by the time we're up to "Weekly" it's just boring stuff like Superman covers or Fat Albert or the surprisingly popular Geoff Peterson.
+Like I said then, I started checking my Stats page randomly throughout the day after getting consistent chuckles from the kind of off-the-wall phrases that you only see in the Stats page’s Traffic Sources section fleetingly, usually in the “Now” view, by dint of their very strangeness; things get more normal in the “Daily” view as a search term will have to be entered multiple times to rank as one of the ten strings logged there at any given moment, and by the time we’re up to “Weekly” it’s such comparitively mundane stuff as the Muppets or Superman covers or the surprisingly popular Geoff Peterson.

-I find that the really funny searches tend to fall into at least one of three categories: very specific; almost impossibly broad; and totally bizarre in juxtaposition.
-Some fall into more than one of those categories, like the two-word phrase used for this post's title — What in the world could that be?
-It does not hit on the name of a blog, a book or TV or movie title, or even a band name (although it would be an awesome band name).
-It brings up a complete smorgasbord of images.
-It does not appear to be a Peanuts reference and in fact the graphic that it picks up from this blog, below, only displays because the word "imperceptible" appears the in paragraph before it (in the post "Foyer, Guns, and Honeys", about the graphic novel It Rhymes with Lust) and "Sally" is elsewhere on the page in my list of labels (as part of "When Harry Met Sally").
-Of course now that string appears on the Web, atop this post — for apparently the first time, as a search on it with quotes around the words yields nothing — without being of any help, but them's the breaks.
+I find that the funniest searches tend to fall into at least one of three categories: very specific; almost impossibly broad; and totally bizarre in juxtaposition.
+The phrase used for this post’s title is the first and third of those.
+What in the world could that be?
+My own search for “Imperceptible Sally” yields no clues.
+It doesn’t hit on the name of a blog, a book or TV or movie title, or even a band name — although it would be a great band name.
+The graphic that it picks up from this blog appears in my post “Foyer, Guns, and Honeys” (which looks at its predecessor in St. John’s experimental line of Picture Novels, It Rhymes with Lust) and “Sally” is elsewhere on the page in my list of labels.
+[Note: The cover is no longer in that post and my list of labels is no longer on every page of the blog.]
+Of course now that string appears on the Web, atop this post — for apparently the first time, as Googling it with quotes around the words returns nothing — without being of any help.
+Them’s the breaks.

-Although my dreams continue to be vivid and enjoyable, I haven't shared any here in ages.
+Although my dreams continue to be vivid and enjoyable, I haven’t shared here lately.

 Just so that I don’t bury the lead any farther, I’ll mention now that the dream starred the Muppets.

-If it feels like the blog has been focusing a bit more on my picture-making recently, well, it has.
-That's due in part to me simply having so much fun putting together those Pictogags.
-But this entry is due to me going through files to get old articles entered on my current computer and eventually archived up on the Interwebs, files amongst which I'm also finding old sketches and cartoons.
+well, it has.
+That’s due in part to me simply having so much fun putting together those Game of Thrones gags.
+But this entry is due to me going through files to get old articles entered for digital storage and eventually archived up on the Interwebs, files amongst which I’m also finding old sketches and cartoons.

 My immediate reaction was that I would totally be curious about a show called Don't Trust the Bitchin' Apartment 23.

-How simultaneously rad and dangerous is Apartment 23 that it's bitchin' yet we still should not trust it?
-I need to know.
+I need to know how simultaneously rad and dangerous Apartment 23 is that we should not trust it despite its bitchin' nature.

 This post has been brought to you by the number 23 and the letter B.

-I made it to a 12:01 a.m. showing of The Cabin in the Woods late Thursday night – well, technically, very early on the morning of Friday the 13th.
+I made it to a 12:01 a.m. showing of The Cabin in the Woods late Thursday night – well, first thing on the morning of Friday the 13th.

 What follows was taken out of a post from last month due to technical problems.